prestonconnors/exercise_routine_video_editor/README.md

 ### Step 1: Configure Your Style

 Open `config.yaml` and edit the settings.
-This is where you set everything: fonts, colors, sizes, video resolution, overlay positions, and the path to your color grading LUT.
+This is where you set everything: fonts, colors, sizes, video resolution, overlay positions, the path to your color grading LUT, and audio settings.
 You generally only need to do this once per visual style.

 ### Step 2: Define Your Routine